-To the best of our knowledge, this is the first graph construction algorithm with full navigability guarantees regardless of the similarity function underlying the kernel.
+This is the second graph construction algorithm with full navigability guarantees regardless of the similarity function underlying the kernel (SVG is the first).
 In this sense, it applies to any metric space and even non-metric vector spaces, e.g., spaces only equipped with an inner product.

-For the RBF kernel, the connectivity rule in \cref{theo:kernel_connectivity_rule} amounts to the familiar inequality $a^2 + b^2 > c^2$, as depicted in \cref{fig:triangle} and shown next.
+For the RBF kernel, the connectivity rule in \zcref{theo:kernel_connectivity_rule} amounts to the familiar inequality $a^2 + b^2 > c^2$, as depicted in \zcref{fig:triangle} and shown next.